 IEEE standard assumes that a TVSS protection network is in place when discussing UPS surge and transient protection.

 The requirement that the service entrance and downstream switchboards and panel boards are properly protected with TVSS is assumed to be met.
 Additionally, Category B TVSS protection is required for the rectifier-charger input circuit and the associated UPS bypass circuits.

-A Transient Voltage Surge Suppression unit placed online in front of the UPS will protect the investment in the UPS and the connected computer equipment.
-During maintenance and downtime on the UPS, the SPD will filter out the transients and surges from the line during the static bypass mode or maintenance by-pass mode of operation, thus protecting the connected computer equipment from damage.
-The UPS itself will benefit with fewer maintenance problems and less downtime.
+A Transient Voltage Surge Suppression unit placed in front of a UPS will protect the investment and its connected equipment.
+During UPS maintenance and downtime, the SPD will filter out transients and surges from the line thus protecting the connected computer equipment from damage.
+The UPS itself will benefit from fewer maintenance problems and less downtime.

-With the investment in sophisticated computer equipment and a UPS unit, the customer has already committed to keeping their facilities continually operational when investing in sensitive electronic equipment and a UPS.
+The customer has already committed to keeping their facilities continually operational when investing in sensitive electronic equipment and a UPS.
 The additional investment in the SPD is minimal by comparison.
-The additional protection can be significant in terms of preventing even one downtime incident, which at today’s costs can run some companies as much as $78,000 per hour according to studies conducted and published by Computer Technology Review magazine), preventing even one downtime incident is significant.
+When downtime can cost a company as much as $78,000 per hour (according to studies conducted and published by Computer Technology Review magazine), preventing even one downtime incident is significant.